SonQBChau/sonqbchau.github.io/_posts/2023-01-29-Installing-Windows-11-or-Ubuntu-on-a-Steam-Deck-with-External-USB-Drive.md

 tags: [gaming, steam deck]
 ---

 Installing Windows 11 or Ubuntu on an external USB drive is a great way to save your Steam Deck storage, especially if you have the 64GB version.
-This guide provides instructions for installing either operating system on an external USB drive for use with your Steam Deck.
+This guide provides instructions for installing either operating system on your Steam Deck.

 ## Windows Installation